kavithahk-1706/DSA-Log/progress.md

     - Note(s) to self:
         - Try doing 3sum with both quicksort and mergesort algorithms and do it a few times until you get the logic down
         - I know you feel like shit rn but it's okay.
 Sleep through it and you'll feel better.
 This feeling isn't permanent and you'll feel better in the morning.
 Don't slack off just because it feels easier to give up.
 Showing up when it's hard will toughen you up and make things stick longer.
 It's okay if you couldn't do much today.
 There's still tomorrow.
 And I know you don't trust yourself enough to be productive sometimes.
 But do try.
 Because if you don't trust yourself, then who will?
         - I'm proud of you, even when you're fucked up.
 Especially then.
 Because I know you'll power through it to get on with the things you need to do.
-You're so fucking strong, so keep going.
+You're so fucking strong, so keep going <3